Ernie Ball Cobalt Slinky gauges explained: the full 12-set lineup, picked by tuning

 The full Cobalt Slinky gauge lineup

-Ernie Ball ships eight standard 6-string Cobalt sets, plus 7-string and 8-string extensions and a bass line.
-All use the same cobalt-iron wrap-wire alloy; the only thing that changes set to set is string gauge.
+Ernie Ball ships twelve standard 6-string Cobalt sets, plus three 7-string sets and a bass line.
+All use the same cobalt wrap-wire alloy; the only thing that changes set to set is string gauge.
 Pick by tuning first, scale length second, hand strength third.

 Step 1: match gauge to tuning.
 Every whole step of detuning adds about one gauge step in heavier string requirement.
-E standard defaults to .010s; Eb or Drop D defaults to .010–.048 or .011s; Drop D or D standard wants .011s or .010–.052; Drop C wants .011s or .012s; Drop B wants .012s or a baritone set.
+E standard defaults to .010s; Eb or Drop D defaults to .010 to .048 or .011s; Drop D or D standard wants .011s or .010 to .052; Drop C wants .011s or .012s; Drop B wants .012s or a baritone set.
 Going lighter than this at a given tuning causes flappy low strings, intonation drift under hard picking, and eventual tuning stability issues.

 Step 3: adjust for hand strength and playing style.
 Heavy-handed players and hybrid-pickers push strings harder and can tolerate, or benefit from, the next gauge up.
 Light-touch fingerstyle players and extreme benders (1.5-step or full-step bends as a default vocabulary) benefit from the next gauge down.